 House B: $175,000 = unconducive to your health and productivity and being with family/friends

-The average annual home price increase in the U.S. during 1900-2012 was only 3.1%/year — barely better than the inflation rate of 3.0%/year.
-But spending a gob of money on a house doesn’t mean you lose that money.
-You’ll probably get it back when you eventually sell it.
+The average annual home price increase in the U.S. from 1900-2012 was 3.1% per year — barely better than the inflation rate (3.0% per year).
+But spending a gob of money on a house doesn’t mean you lose that money; you’ll probably get it back when you eventually sell it.
 What you’re losing is opportunity cost.
-Instead of investing the money in an index fund, you just have to let it stagnate.
-And it usually costs around 1% of a home’s value to maintain it each year… so it’s not a great ‘investment’ when comparing it to equities.
+Instead of investing the money in an index fund, you have to let it stagnate.
+And it usually costs around 1% of a home’s value to maintain it each year, so it’s not a great “investment” when comparing it to equities.